strarsis/sass-include-paths/README.md

 For consistent tests, the ruby and node versions have been locked using rvm/nvm config files, so both or similar tools have to be installed to ensure the right versions and isolation.

-./test/prepare.sh can be run for quickly installing the bower dependencies and ruby bundle.
+./test/prepare.sh can be run after `npm install` for quickly installing the bower dependencies and ruby bundle.